 - Carry an external battery to recharge your devices

-- Don't forget a light but comprehensive first-aid kit.
+- Don't forget a light but comprehensive first-aid kit

 Remember: in bikepacking, less is more.
 Every gram saved is a pedal stroke easier!

-Clothes to pack for a cycling weekend
+What to wear for a cycling weekend

 Weather-appropriate clothing